 How we have changed…Granted nonprofit (501c3) status in 1988, the Outer Banks Forum for the Lively Arts has evolved into a self-supporting and stable organization.
 In 1999, we joined the North Carolina Presenters Consortium, a non-profit corporation with the mission of bringing first rate artists and audiences together at reasonable rates.

-And now… we are weathering the Covid shutdown and will return as soon as possible with a great series of performances.
-If you would like to work with one of our reinvigorated Committees, call any of our Board members or leave a message on our Google voice mailbox – (252) 256-9361
+And now… After a break during the 2020 and 2021 seasons, we are excited to continue with a complete season for 2020-2023.
+If you would like to volunteer and work with one of our Committees, call any of our Board members or leave a message on our Google voice mailbox – (252) 564-8781